 On the other hand her vital interest in contemporary music and her continuous collaboration with composers like Friedrich Cerha, Christian Ofenbauer, Yannis Xenakis, György Ligeti, Iván Eröd, have resulted in many dedications and first performances of contemporary works, many of them she has also recorded.

-She is Art Director and Lecturer of the Masterclasses of the “Internationale Musiktage Bad Leonfelden” in Upper Austria.
+She is Art Director and Lecturer of the Masterclasses of the 49th “Internationale Musiktage” in Rohrbach-Berg, Böhmerwald (Upper Austria).

 Up until now the musical work of Janna Polyzoides has been documented on 35 solo and chamber music CDs, some of those award-winning: Christian Ofenbauer’s piano concerto with the Radio-Symphony-Orchestra Vienna (ORF), the “Arcus Ensemble Wien” with Trios by Carl Frühling, Johannes Brahms and Alexander Zemlinksy (SKF), a triple solo CD with piano compositions by Thomas Heinisch and Christian Ofenbauer (einklang_records), a CD (Neos) with works by Friedrich Cerha and in 2021 a live CD production of the complete works for violin and piano by Eugène Ysaÿe (Paladino Music) has been released with the Duo Polyzoides.